• Skip to primary navigation

 Large 5 bar wooden gate

-Types of Gate
+Types of Garden Gate

-Estate gates are typically double gates – both wide and tall, and usually solid wood or heavy duty steel in a wrought-iron style.
+These are typically double gates – both wide and tall, and usually solid wood or heavy duty steel in a wrought-iron style.
 Designed for both security and privacy, estate gates are very heavy and require specialist fittings.

-Field gates or 5-bar gates are usually used to create an opening in a fenced or hedged field, but are often seen on driveways in the country, and smaller versions can be used as garden gates.
+Or 5-bar gates are usually used to create an opening in a fenced or hedged field, but are often seen on driveways in the country, and smaller versions can be used as garden gates.
 Field gates are quite easy to hang, but depending on the size of the gate special hinges may be required.

-Driveway gates vary greatly, from a simple single 5-bar gate as mentioned above, to a smaller version of estate gates.
+These vary greatly, from a simple single 5-bar gate as mentioned above, to a smaller version of estate gates.
 Like estate gates, these can be very heavy and require specialist fittings.

 Side gates are usually tall, solid gates designed to fit in the side entrance to a garden – usually between 76cm-107cm (2ft 6”-3ft 6”) wide.
 They are designed for security and privacy and wooden versions can resemble doors, while wrought-iron styles are more decorative.

-Garden gates have the greatest variety in style.
+These have the greatest variety in style.
 Generally 92cm (3ft) or 122cm (4ft) high, standard widths are available between 76cm (2ft 6”) and 122cm (4ft).

 Gate Posts